hudson-and-thames/mlfinlab/docs/source/codependence/introduction.rst

 This module includes implementations of codependence metrics.
 According to Lopez de Prado:

 "Two random variables are codependent when knowing the value of one helps us determine the value of the other.
-This should not me confounded with the notion of causality."
+This should not be confounded with the notion of causality."

 Pearson correlation coefficient is the most famous and widely used measure of codependence, however, it has some drawbacks.